Scripting with CAN Bus Debugger

 Description

-Only one of the buffer filter and slot filter can be enabled at a time.
-Calling this function or the cbd_rx_filter_start_slot_mode function again will
+Only one filter mode can be active at a time.
+Calling this function or cbd_rx_filter_start_buffer_mode while a filter is active will restart the filter with the new settings.

 This function can be called before starting the CAN.